Declan Walsh (journalist): Escaping arrest in Egypt

 In 2017, Walsh barely escaped being arrested in Egypt.
 New York Times publisher Arthur Sulzberger announced this event in a 23 September 2019 presentation at Brown University, which was also published as an OpEd in the paper:

 "Two years ago, we got a call from a United States government official warning us of the imminent arrest of a New York Times reporter based in Egypt named Declan Walsh.
 Though the news was alarming, the call was actually fairly standard.
 Over the years, we’ve received countless such warnings from American diplomats, military leaders and national security officials.

 "But this particular call took a surprising and distressing turn.
 We learned the official was passing along this warning without the knowledge or permission of the Trump administration.
 Rather than trying to stop the Egyptian government or assist the reporter, the official believed, the Trump administration intended to sit on the information and let the arrest be carried out.
 The official feared being punished for even alerting us to the danger.

 "Unable to count on our own government to prevent the arrest or help free Declan if he were imprisoned, we turned to his native country, Ireland, for help.
 Within an hour, Irish diplomats traveled to his house and safely escorted him to the airport before Egyptian forces could detain him.

 "We hate to imagine what would have happened had that brave official not risked their career to alert us to the threat."

+Investigation of UAE in Chad

+In 2023, Walsh revealed that the United Arab Emirates was engaging in covert operations in Amdjarass, Chad, to assist the Rapid Support Forces in the 2023 war in Sudan.
+The investigation earned him the 2025 Pulitzer Prize in International Reporting.